Anti-Money Laundering Policy & Procedures

 Risk Assessment

-MIRWORK applies a risk based approach to the assessment and management of risk in our due course of business.
-The assessment of risk and application of appropriate AML controls will depend on the role of MIRWORK in any trade transaction.
-Where MIRWORK has appropriate perspective and access, it is our
+SEOSPRINT applies a risk based approach to the assessment and management of risk in our due course of business.
+The assessment of risk and application of appropriate AML controls will depend on the role of SEOSPRINT in any trade transaction.
+Where SEOSPRINT has appropriate perspective and access, it is our

 policy to mitigate the risks identified by each transaction.